 You may change your PCP for any reason at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you may choose a new PCP in our plan.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.

-If you choose to select a new PCP, please call Member Services at 1-844-637-4770 (TTY users call 1-833-312-0044), 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
-In most cases, the changes will be effective on the first day of the month following the request.
+If you choose to select a new PCP, please call Member Services at 1-844-637-4770 (TTY/TDD users call 1-833-312-0044), 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+In most cases, the changes will be effective on the first day of the month following the PCP change request.